mpanighetti/dnd5e-spells/1st-level/song-of-storms.md

 - **Components:** V, S, M (a pebble or stone worn smooth by water used to forecast rainy weather; a musical instrument worth at least 1 gp)
 - **Duration:** Concentration, up to 1 hour

 You summon a storm cloud that is 10 feet tall with a 20-foot radius, centered on a point you can see within range directly above you.
-The spell fails if you can’t see a point in the air where the storm cloud could appear (for example, if you are in a room that can’t accommodate the cloud).
+The spell fails if you can't see a point in the air where the storm cloud could appear (for example, if you are in a room that can't accommodate the cloud).

 Until the spell ends, light rain falls in the area underneath the cloud.
 Invisible creatures under the cloud have disadvantage on attempts to hide as the rain patters on their bodies and reveals their locations as an outline of raindrops.
 The cloud moves with you.